polterguy/magic/README.md

 * Swashbuckle Swagger UI
 * log4net

+You will probably benefit from understanding these projects as you proceed to create your own projects.
+However, Magic itself, can easily be completely understood in 20 minutes for an experienced C# developer.
+The whole idea with Magic, is to use existing best practices, coupled with intelligent OOP constructs, based arguably upon C# generic _"trickery"_, to completely eliminate the need for coding, through the powers of DRY Magic -
+Yet still have perfect control over your end solution(s).
+Creating similar constructs in your client layer, using e.g. Angular or React, is also easily done, since your HTTP REST CRUD endpoints all ends up having the exact same API.
+In such a way, Magic completely eliminates the need to create any CRUD code for you, making you 10x as productive when creating database wrapper web API apps.

 ## HOWTO wrap a database table

 1. Create your database model class(es) in the _"model"_ folder.
 See `magic.model.todo` for an example.